This article may contain compensated links. See our full disclosure here

 - rifugios – a mountain hut where you can stop for a break and some food

 - Ötzi the Iceman – the natural mummy of a man who lived between 3400 and 3100 BCE, discovered locally in 1991 – and to which the South Tyrolean Museum of Archeology in Bolzano is fully dedicated

 - autochthon – from ancient Greek, the concept of autochthones means the indigenous inhabitants of a country

 Resources from Untold Italy

-- Find many more about Bolzano and other Northern Cities in Best cities to visit in Italy and more interesting destinations to discover in Hidden gems in Italy – off the beaten path from north to south
+- Discover the Best things to do in the Dolomites and Where to stay in the Dolomites and find out more about Bolzano and other Northern Cities in Best cities to visit in Italy and more interesting destinations to discover in Hidden gems in Italy – off the beaten path from north to south

 - Listen: to previous episode on South Tyrol and the Dolomites – Episode #085 Hiking the Dolomites and Episode 64 Stunning South Tyrol and the Dolomites and to discover more fantastic destinations in Northern Italy in Episode #114: Welcome to Emilia Romagna, Episode #055: Picturesque Piedmont – lesser known region of wine and truffles! and Episode #032: A love letter to Brescia

 - Join our exclusive Untold Italy Insiders to help plan your trips, come together with fellow travelers, to share travel finds and inspiration, and learn more about bella Italia!